-Revenue from rental business was \$707,592 and \$633,811 in the three months ended March 31, 2024 and 2023, respectively.
+Revenue from rental business was \$705,011 and \$690,967 in the three months ended June 30, 2024 and 2023, respectively.
+Revenue from rental business was \$1,425,505 and \$1,324,778 in the six months ended June 30, 2024 and 2023, respectively.
 The Company expects that the revenue from this business will continue to increase as we acquire more rental houses and successfully rent them.

 In May 2023, the Company entered into lease agreement for one of its model houses located in Montgomery County, Texas.
-The revenue from the lease was \$6,300 in the three months ended March 31, 2024.
+The revenue from the lease was \$6,300 and \$12,600 in the three and six months ended June 30, 2024, respectively.
+The revenue from the lease was \$4,200 in the three and six months ended June 30, 2023.

 In January 2024, the Company entered into lease agreement for another model house located in Montgomery County, Texas.
-The revenue from the lease was \$6,602 in the three months ended March 31, 2024.
+The revenue from the lease was \$6,603 and \$13,205 in the three and six months ended June 30, 2024, respectively.

 In recent years, the Company expanded its biohealth segment to the South Korean market through one of the subsidiaries of HWH International Inc., HWH World Inc ("HWH World").
 HWH World operates based on a direct sale model of health supplements.
-HWH World recognized \$535 and \$ 12,786 in revenue in the three months ended March 31, 2024 and 2023, respectively.
+HWH World recognized \$0 and \$0 in revenue in the three months ended June 30, 2024 and 2023, respectively.
+HWH World recognized \$0 and \$12,587 in revenue in the six months ended June 30, 2024 and 2023, respectively.

-The category described as "Other" includes corporate and financial services, food and beverage business and new venture businesses.
+The category described as "Other" includes corporate and financial services, food and beverage business, digital transformation technology, as it was minimal in 2024, and new venture businesses.
 "Other" includes certain costs that are not allocated to the reportable segments, primarily consisting of unallocated corporate overhead costs, including administrative functions not allocated to the reportable segments from global functional expenses.

 The financial services, food and beverage businesses and new venture businesses are small and diversified, and accordingly they are not separately addressed as one independent category.
-In the three months ended March 31, 2024 and 2023, the revenue from other businesses was \$332,678 and \$1,083,971, respectively, generated by Korean, Singaporean and Chinese café shops and restaurants.
+In the three months ended June 30, 2024 and 2023, the revenue from other businesses was \$422,035 and \$271,931, respectively.
+In the six months ended June 30, 2024 and 2023, the revenue from other businesses was \$755,248 and \$552,270, respectively, generated by Korean, Singaporean and Chinese café shops and restaurants.